zhoujc999/Cell-Society/README.md

 ### Impressions

-Xi Pu: The project really encourages us to apply the design knowledge into developing more flexible code.
+Xi Pu: Overall, I think the project is well designed.
+It really encourages us to apply the design knowledge into developing more flexible and extensible code.
 I feel like the resources files than explain the rule of simulation can be more clear.
+Also, I think it will be really helpful to see a sample program demo so that we can really get a sense of what kind of program are we going to make.